thirtythreeforty/dotfiles/README.md

 (You can pass the original URL too.)
 This will remove the plugin's directory and remove it as a submodule from the dotfiles repo.

+### Emacs plugins

+Emacs performs its own package management via Spacemacs.
+See the layer and package list definitions in `~/.spacemacs`.
+Of course, you could append to this list on a per-machine basis using the above file.
+Once you change these lists, Emacs will need to be restarted, then maybe restarted again.